-The Most Dangerous Intersections in San Antonio, Texas
+Drive Safely: Navigating the 10 Most Dangerous Intersections in San Antonio

 The Federal Highway Administration (FHA) records 2.5 million accidents at intersections.
 In fact, intersection accidents account for 40% of all traffic crashes, 50% of all serious collisions, and 20% of all fatal crashes.